 Raised in Miami, Ellen has a musical education degree from Boston University.
 She taught school, locally, at Milam Elementary.
 When parenthood set in, Ellen devoted her time to raising three sons.
 In 1987, Ellen became South Florida Regional Director for Senator Bob Graham, and spent 17 years in public service.

 Very much an advocate of volunteering, Ellen also participates in various local volunteer organizations.
 In addition, she loves to travel and spend time with her grandchildren.
-At Miami Children’s Hospital, Ellen comments on how busy the NICU nurses are, and how caring they are.
+At Nicklaus Children's Hospital, formerly Miami Children's Hospital, Ellen comments on how busy the NICU nurses are, and how caring they are.
 She feels very proud to be part of the NICU team, and looks forward to her weekly visits to the unit.

 Born in Shangai, volunteer Yujuan Zhang, came to Miami in 2004 to join her husband, a teacher at FIU.
-Yujuan found out about MCH through the internet and made the decision to become a volunteer.
+Yujuan found out about NCH through the internet and made the decision to become a volunteer.
 Every Friday, Yujuan

 reports to the Nursing Station on 2East, where she helps the nurses with various tasks, and also visits children who are alone and would like some company, In Shanghai, Yujan was a pediatrician, and she is presently studying for her tests to get her license here.
 Meanwhile, she devotes her time to volunteering.
 Yujuan derives much satisfaction from the appreciation she receives from both the staff and the parents.
 She enjoys making others happy, and finds her volunteer work makes her feel very valuable.
 Yujuan loves Miami and finds our life style very comfortable, Although spending most weekends focused on studying, Yujuan likes to shop and make an occasional weekend trip to Key West.